singhk28/DFT_Post_Processing_Scripts/README.md

    * MatplotLib: pip install matplotlib [https://pypi.org/project/matplotlib/]

-3) Open Powershell and navigate to the directory with the script and the required file (depending on DFT calculation of interest)
+3) Open Powershell and navigate to the directory with the script and the required file (depending on DFT calculation of interest):

+   In windows, this can be achieved by writing: **cd "path of directory"**

+4) Once in the correct directory, launch the script by writing: **python "script_name.py"**